-Berlin’s Bauhaus museum offers a comprehensive overview of Germany’s most famous design movement…
+Berlin’s Bauhaus Archive offers a comprehensive overview of Germany’s most famous design movement…

 Exploring the links between fine art and craftsmanship (and later art and mass production), Gropius set in motion the fusion of form and function that would become the Bauhaus trademark.

-Today the main repository of all things Bauhaus is also in Berlin, namely the Bauhaus Archiv in the city’s Tiergarten district.
-Housed in an idiosyncratic building constructed by Gropius himself (1976-1979), the Archiv/Museum’s distinctive roof, reminiscent of a flotilla, tends to polarise (Bauhaus member Max Bill derided it “a screwed-up old man’s design”) but makes it easy to find at least.
+Today the main repository of all things Bauhaus is also in Berlin, namely the Bauhaus Archive in the city’s Tiergarten district.
+Housed in an idiosyncratic building designed by Gropius himself (1976-1979), the Archive/Museum’s distinctive roof, reminiscent of a flotilla, tends to polarise (Bauhaus member Max Bill derided it ‘a screwed-up old man’s design’) but makes it easy to find at least.

 Its surprisingly demure interior is the best place to get an overview of the breadth and depth of Bauhaus’ expansive activities, which ranged from architecture and furniture to ceramics, metalwork, photography and more.
-Set on one floor of the main building, the exhibition space is not huge – only a third of the entire collection can be shown at any one time; but it manages to pack in insightful work from Vorkurs students and Bauhaus heavyweights alike.
+Set on one floor of the main building, the exhibition space is not huge but it manages to pack in insightful work from Vorkurs students and Bauhaus heavyweights alike.

 There are some gorgeous examples of tubular steel furniture from Hungarian Marcel Breuer, including a cherrywood and horsehair original, and leather and wicker armchairs from Mies van der Rohe, who also created the marvellous rosewood writing desk also on display.